By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Vietnam generally only allows Vietnamese bikes into the country.
 You will be facing difficulties crossing borders from Laos, Cambodia and China on a non-Vietnamese bike.

-110 cc to 125 cc will generally be sufficient for touring the country, unless you intend to head through rougher country in the north and west or are deliberately seeking an off-roading experience.
+110 cc to 125 cc will generally be sufficient for touring the country unless you intend to head through rougher country in the north and west or are deliberately seeking an off-roading experience.
 In those cases, it's best to hire a more powerful bike.
 Speed limits are low within Vietnam: 25mi/h (40km/h) for cities and 37mi/h (60km/h) for highways.
 You can navigate the country on an automatic, semi-automatic or manual transmission, so choose what will work best for your experience.

-Try to keep to well-known brands, such as Honda or Yamaha, whose bikes are not made in China and designed in such a way that most parts are very easy to find and replace if needed.
+Try to keep to well-known brands, such as Honda or Yamaha, whose bikes are not made in China and are designed in such a way that most parts are very easy to find and replace if needed.
 With a Honda bike, or similar, you can take it to one of the many Honda stores for service and be assured of legitimate mechanics who will charge you a flat rate.

 Despite how congested traffic appears, the relatively low speeds mean it is not as chaotic and difficult as it may appear.
 Like a liquid, the traffic flows together through the streets smoothly, and your goal is to move with it and keep aware of your surroundings.
 Locals are paying attention to your horn, indicators and the position of your head when assessing your movement; use all of these tools liberally to help inform them about where you are going.